Snake River Hiking Trip

 Trip Logistics:

 Trips limited to 14 walkers.
-On some trips, we may have rafters along as well, in any case, the maximum trip size maybe 19 plus guides.
+On some trips, we may have rafters along as well, in any case, the maximum trip size is 19 plus guides.
 Typically our average trip is 9-10 plus guides.
 Dates other than those shown on our schedule may be available.
-Please call.
+Please call our talented Adventure Consultants for more information!

 In order to minimize your driving time to and from the river, we start our trip in Cambridge, Idaho (two hours northwest of Boise) and end in Lewiston, Idaho.
 ROW provides transportation from the Boise airport to Cambridge, Idaho for the start of your trip and then to Lewiston, Idaho after the river trip.